 Moisture Removal Capacity

 Moisture removal capacity tells you how much dampness a 30-pint dehumidifier can pull from the air each day, and that makes a big difference in performance.
 You should expect it to remove up to 30 pints daily, which works well in bedrooms, basements, and living rooms.
 If your space feels muggy or hits humidity above 90% at around 95°F, this capacity can handle the load better than a smaller unit.
-It can also help improve air quality by cutting excess moisture, limiting mold growth, and easing allergy symptoms.
+It can also help improve air quality by cutting excess moisture and limiting musty conditions.
 Check your room’s humidity regularly so you can tell whether 30 pints is enough or if you need more power.

 Tank And Drainage